csgaikwad/EasyRooms/README.md

-# Airbnd
+# EasyRooms

-Welcome to Airbnd! 🏡🍽️ This project is a clone of Airbnb, focusing on "air bed and dinner" accommodations.
+Welcome to EasyRooms! 🏡🍽️ This project is a clone of Airbnb, focusing on "air bed and dinner" accommodations.
 It is created using the MERN stack with authentication using JWT, session management, state management with Recoil, and Material-UI for UI components. 🚀

 ## Table of Contents